Photographic image © 2017 Stuart Gelzer

 Victor takes leave of Amanda and gets into the line again.

-The second time through, Victor's hands fall lower on Amanda's waist, below her waist, in fact, so that his hands are on her hips.
-Amanda reaches down and moves one hand up and takes Victor's other hand out to her side so that they're not dancing as high school lovers.
+The second time through, Victor's hands fall lower on Amanda's waist, below her waist, in fact, so his hands are on her hips.
+Amanda reaches down and moves one hand up and takes Victor's other hand out to her side so they're not dancing as high school lovers.
 "You're doing this right," Victor says to Amanda.

 "I don't like dancing very much," Amanda says to Victor.
 "I don't like this."